 For most of its life, the Explorer has been solely a 36mm watch.
 There were a few examples in the early days where it shared a 34mm case with the Air-King, but these were particularly small even for their era.

 However, in 2010, Rolex decided they couldn’t ignore the calls to increase the sizes of some of their pieces any longer, and the Explorer ref.
 214270 was released, now sporting a 39mm diameter.
+More about Rolex case sizes can be found here.
 By modern standards, that is still not especially large, but it hits a nice sweet spot for the model; more wrist presence, while retaining the Explorer’s typically understated, studiedly non-flashy temperament.

 Five years later and the Oyster Perpetual followed suit, borrowing the Explorer’s housing to add a 39mm option to the range, making it available in a total of five different sizes, including 26mm (the smallest watch Rolex currently offers), 31mm, 34mm, and the traditional 36mm – with 904L stainless steel now the only metal option available.